getify/Functional-Light-JS/manuscript/ch3.md

 W> ## Warning
 W>
 W> Although the `() => p2` arrow function version is shorter than `constant(p2)`, I would encourage you to resist the temptation to use it.
 The arrow function is returning a value from outside of itself, which is a bit worse from the FP perspective.
-We'll cover the pitfalls of such actions later in the book (see Chapter 5, "Reducing Side Effects").
+We'll cover the pitfalls of such actions later in the book (see [Chapter 5](#ch5)).

 ## Adapting Arguments to Parameters

 There are a variety of patterns and tricks we can use to adapt a function's signature to match the kinds of arguments we want to provide to it.

-Recall this function signature from Chapter 2 which highlights using array parameter destructuring:
+Recall [this function signature from Chapter 2](#ch2funcparamdestr) which highlights using array parameter destructuring:

 ```js
 function foo( [x,y,...args] = [] ) {